democraftmc/cubed-doc/ressources/how-to-play.md

 {% hint style="warning" %}
 **On console, and additional tweak is required**

 You cannot natively add custom server to console edition of Minecraft.
 You have to edit your DNS settings to allow it.
-This is documented in OEKZBBDKZ, but keep in mind that it's writed in french
+This is documented in [our wiki](https://wiki.democraft.fr/accueil/connexion/bedrock-edition), but keep in mind that it's writed in french
 {% endhint %}

 1. Click on Play, then on Servers